 - interactive case-based teaching and skills assessment workshops

-- a presentation of the Literature search including answering questions and providing a short one-page summary of the findings and a bibliography
+- presentation of the Literature search including answering questions and providing a short two-page summary of the findings and a bibliography

 - a reflective review of practice.